ShxwZ/block-request-extension/README.md

 # RequestGuard

-This Google Chrome extension provides functionality to block and redirect configurable web requests.
+This extension provides functionality to block and redirect configurable web requests.
 It allows users to either upload a custom JSON file or specify an external URL for redirection.

 ## Installation